Ken Hodcroft: Hartlepool United F.C.

 1997, Hodcroft then moved back into football when IOR bought Hartlepool United from Harold Hornsey.
 Hodcroft then took over as chairman.
 During Hodcroft's early reign as chairman he appointed four managers: Chris Turner in 1999, Mike Newell in 2002, Neale Cooper in 2003 and Martin Scott in 2005.
 In 2005 after the departure of Neale Cooper, Hodcroft was heavily criticised by the fans of Hartlepool for having a “lack of ambition”.
 However, Hodcroft responded issuing a statement stating that IOR were fully committed to the club.
 His fifth manager, Danny Wilson, was appointed in 2006 and left in December 2008.
 Chris Turner, then Hartlepool's Director of Sport, was appointed temporary manager before accepting the job again on a permanent basis.

 Next, Turner's coach Mick Wadsworth took over manager's duties following Turner's resignation.
 Neale Cooper then returned for a season, before being replaced by John Hughes (with coach Micky Barron taking caretaker charge again for a while in between).
 Hughes lasted less than a season at Victoria Park, losing his job after the team was relegated to League 2 at the end of the 2012–13 season.
 This was despite the fact that Hughes oversaw an upturn in the team's fortunes but was unable to save them from the drop.
-He was sacked despite stating he wanted to remain to try and bring the club back up.
+He was sacked despite stating he wanted to remain to try to bring the club back up.